 If you like live music, you’ll love Nashville.
 Anyone moving to Nashville can look forward to a range of options for excellent (often free) live music.
 There are big events like Bonnaroo and the Country Music Awards, but there are also the many smaller venues, bars and cafes that host live performances.
 For bigger rock, jazz and classical music concerts you can head to the beautiful Schermerhorn Symphony Center.

 There’s also plenty of music history in Nashville.
-From the Country Music Hall of Fame to RCA’s famous Studio B (located in the Music Row district, no less), you’ll find plenty to explore if you’re a music super-fan.
+From the Country Music Hall of Fame to RCA’s famous Studio B (located in the Music Row district, no less), you’ll find plenty to explore if you’re a music super-fan, and a lot of it doesn’t cost much throughout the city so you can still stay on a budget.

 2. It’s Tough to Be a Vegetarian